NifTK/MITK/README.md

    Provide ability to drag and drop nodes in DataManager, so that the dropped node becomes a child of the drop target.

+   Branch: 2571-data-manager-dnd-crash

+   Fix for crash when dragging node to the bottom.

 4. Branch: trac-3528-QmitkDataStorageComboBox-autoselection-fix

    Change node-auto-selection behaviour for QmitkDataStorageComboBox to no